tschoffelen/react-native-check-version/README.md

 ## Changelog

+- `v1.0.14`: Updated Android logic to use new Google Play endpoints.
 - `v1.0.13`: Added a try-catch within the main `checkVersion` function to prevent error responses from the HTTP requests to throw errors.
 - `v1.0.12`: Replaced the [custom backend](https://github.com/flexible-agency/react-native-check-version/issues/30) used
   previously by doing calls directly within the app.
-Please note Google Play has updated their web pages to make it almost impossible to get current version numbers, rendering part of the Android functionality less reliable.
+Please note Google Play has updated their web pages, making older versions not functional.

 ## Authors